KirstLab/scRNA-seq_vasculature_poplar_apex/README.md

 One plot will be generated for each row of the csv file if the listed genes are detected in the dataset.

-### Generating plots comparing gene expression of orthologous genes in the datasets of poplar and arabidopsis.
+### Generating plots comparing gene expression of orthologous genes in the datasets of Poplar and arabidopsis.

 **Inputs:**

-* vascular_arabidopsis.rds (available on FigShare)
+* vascular_arabidopsis.rds (Zhang et al., 2021)
 * vascular_poplar.rds (available on FigShare)
 * NEW_list_of_genes_for_the_heatmap_final_vasculature.csv
 * Mappings_Populus_1to1_Arabidopsis_oct_28.txt